 Over the past several years, through the work of many people who want to make a difference for people with hearing loss, hearing loops have been installed in various venues in Colorado.

-Now, this grassroots, volunteer collaborative initiative brings together the previous initiatives to promote, support, and educate individuals about existing and future hearing loops in Colorado.
+Now, this grassroots, volunteer collaborative initiative brings together the previous initiatives to promote, support, educate individuals about existing hearing loops, and support efforts to increase hearing loops in Colorado.

 Across the country, there are approximately three dozen hearing looping campaigns.
 These campaigns began in 2010 with the “Get in the Hearing Loop” campaign, launched by the American Academy of Audiology and the Hearing Loss Association of America (HLAA), based on Dr. Myers' pioneering work in western Michigan.

 We do not advise individuals about hearing aids.
-For Colorado information please see
+For Colorado information please visit:

 Ways to Help

 Interested individuals or organizations are welcome to be help advance the hearing loop initiative in Colorado.

 You choose how you can best use your interest, skills, and time.